 Yemen Relief and Reconstruction Foundation

 This charity, based in Washington State, provides help and support to Yemeni families in desperate need.
-Through a network of local volunteers, YRRF reaches out to needy families not only in urban areas, but also remote villages and refugee camps.
+Through a network of volunteers in-country, YRRF reaches out to needy families not only in urban areas, but also remote villages and refugee camps.
+YRRF is registered in the US as a 501(c)3 and in Yemen as a charity organization.

-The International Committee of the Red Cross has a well-organized operation in country, efficiently delivering food, clean water and essential household items.
-This year alone, the ICRC reached 4 million people with basic aid.
+The International Committee of the Red Cross has a well-organized operation on the ground in Yemen, efficiently delivering food, clean water and essential household items.
+In 2019 alone, the ICRC assisted with food aid to more than 650,000 people there, and it provided more than 5 million Yemenis with clean water through water and sanitation programs.
 The group has been outspoken in its call for an end to hostilities, working with all sides of the conflict.

 International Rescue Committee